 About Tim

-Tim Hwang is a Certified Mindfulness Meditation Teacher (CMT-P) by the International Mindfulness Teachers Association and licensed occupational therapist specializing in integrative and mental health.
-Since 2009, he has dedicated himself to serving others in order to feel more empowered, happy, and fulfilled.
-With over a decade of clinical experience in the wellness space, Tim is dedicated to helping others find ways to improve their mental, physical, and spiritual wellbeing.
+Tim Hwang is a Certified Mindfulness Meditation Teacher accredited by the International Mindfulness Teachers Association and a licensed occupational therapist specializing in integrative and mental health.
+Since 2009, he has dedicated himself to helping others feel empowered, happy, and fulfilled.
+With over a decade of clinical experience in the wellness space, Tim is committed to supporting individuals in improving their mental, physical, and spiritual well-being.

-Tim found mindfulness meditation to be completely transformative.
-He was able to have a radically different relationship with his habitual patterns of stress, anxiety, and feelings of inadequacy.
-With mindfulness and meditation, he was able to rewire his brain, improve concentration, and find lasting happiness.
-When working one on one with clients, he found that implementing meditation techniques in order to calm and understand the mind, produced enormous benefits that modern science continues to confirm.
-As a meditation coach, he will work with you to dive deep and discover, supporting you to cope with stress and anxiety, live a more fulfilling life, and awaken to the aliveness of each moment.
+Tim’s journey with mindfulness meditation has been profoundly transformative.
+Through these practices, he developed a radically different relationship with his habitual patterns of stress, anxiety, and feelings of inadequacy.
+By rewiring his brain, improving concentration, and discovering lasting happiness, he experienced the immense power of mindfulness firsthand.
+Working one-on-one with clients, Tim incorporates evidence-based meditation techniques to calm the mind and cultivate self-understanding, leading to profound benefits that modern science continues to confirm.
+As a mindfulness-based life coach, he will partner with you to explore your inner world, cope with stress and anxiety, live a more meaningful life, find clarity and life direction, and awaken to the vibrancy of the present moment.

-Tim specializes in teaching mindfulness to educators as well as teens and adolescents with disabilities such as Autism, intellectual disabilities, and ADHD.
-He’s been working in educational settings for 7 years.
-He is an advocate for teaching mindfulness in ways that consider neurodiversity.
+Tim has specialized in teaching mindfulness to educators, as well as teens and adolescents with disabilities such as autism, intellectual disabilities, and ADHD.
+Tim has been working in educational settings for over 9 years.
+He advocates for teaching mindfulness in ways that are inclusive of neurodiversity and strives to make contemplative practices accessible to all.

 Training and Affiliations

-He has trained with world experts in the field of meditation including Tara Brach, Jack Kornfield, Rick Hanson, Kenneth Folk, and Loch Kelly.
-He has been studying social noting and meditation with Kenneth Folk of the Pragmatic Dharma lineage, who has encouraged him to teach.
-He has been trained by the following organizations: Sounds True and UC Berkeley’s Mindfulness Meditation Teacher Certification Program with Jack Kornfield and Tara Brach, The Interdependence Project, Mindful Schools, Unified Mindfulness, Buddhist Geeks, and The Lineage Project.
+Tim has trained with world-renowned experts, including Tara Brach, Jack Kornfield, Vince & Emily Horn, Kenneth Folk, and Loch Kelly.
+He has studied social noting and meditation under Kenneth Folk of the Pragmatic Dharma lineage, who encouraged him to teach.
+He has been given dharma transmission to teach from Vince & Emily Horn in the Buddhist Geeks lineage.
+His certifications and training include programs with Sounds True and UC Berkeley’s Mindfulness Meditation Teacher Certification Program (with Jack Kornfield and Tara Brach), The Interdependence Project, Mindful Schools, Unified Mindfulness, and The Lineage Project.